COMMUNITY FOOD STRATEGIES

 ON THE GROUND

 With immediate hunger relief and organizing on the ground to support mutual aid efforts, many food councils were at the center of information dissemination, strategy coordination, and food distribution.
-By April, $24,000 in emergency response block grants was distributed to food councils engaged in COVID-19 relief efforts.
+By April, $24,500 in emergency response block grants were distributed to food councils engaged in COVID-19 relief efforts.

-Focused facilitation and trust in the process contributed to an impactful participatory grant program.
-Our team and eight Shared Gifting Advisors diligently planned six regional Shared Gifting Circles that increased knowledge on issues, strengthened network capacity, and distributed funds through a democratic process.
+Focused facilitation and trust in the process contributed to an impactful participatory grant program called Shared Gifting.
+Our team facilitated six regional Shared Gifting Circles resulting in increased knowledge on issues, stronger network capacity, and more than $100K democratically distributed funds.

 - Prioritize relationship building with and across food councils